EvAvKein/FilterJobsFeeds/README.md

 Add any text to your blacklist at the extension settings.
 Every time a compatible page's list loads or updates, the extension will delete any listing which includes any blacklisted text.

-Currently compatible with: LinkedIn, Indeed, Wellfound, F6S, Dice
+Currently compatible with: LinkedIn, Indeed, Wellfound

 <a href="https://chrome.google.com/webstore/detail/filter-jobs-feeds/edebgnaafidhaiepkjknfmdonoagkjhe">
   <img src="assets/storeIcons/chrome.png" alt="Available in Chrome Web Store" height="35"/>